teaching responsibilities Undergraduate Courses: Instructor of Record

 Assignments: Weekly personal essays that were compiled into a final writing portfolio.

 Tutoring and Individual Instruction

-University of Iowa Rhetoric Writing Center, Graduate Writing Tutor (Fall 2015-Present) Tutor students enrolled in weekly appointments in developing writing, composition, and English language usage.
+Rhetoric Writing Center, Graduate Writing Tutor (Fall 2015-Spring 2017) Tutor students enrolled in weekly appointments in developing writing, composition, and English language usage.

 Student Body: Approximately two tutees per semester, tutored 50 minutes per week.
 Tutees can be faculty, graduate students, or undergraduate students, though most are undergraduates enrolled in General Education Rhetoric or Literature.
 My tutees have been 100% English Language Learners

-St. Olaf College The Writing Place, Writing Tutor (2011-2012) Facilitated written English fluency for English Language Learners through regular, bi-weekly tutor sessions and provided cross-disciplinary writing help for all students though hourly appointments.
+St. Olaf College The Writing Place, Writing Tutor (Fall 2011-Spring 2012) Facilitated written English fluency for English Language Learners through regular, bi-weekly tutor sessions and provided cross-disciplinary writing help for all students though hourly appointments.